mingyuan9/Chicago-Bike-Share-Company-Project/README.md

 ## Goal ##
 My goal is to design a new marketing campaign to convert riders into annual subscription by providing actionable recommendations, backed up with compelling data and data visualizations.
-Casual riders are defined as customers who purchased a single-ride or a full-day pass Annual members are defined as customers who purchased annual memberships
+Casual riders are defined as customers who purchased a single-ride or a full-day pass.
+Annual members are defined as customers who purchased annual memberships.

 In order to design a marketing strategy to convert more casual users, it's important to ask:
 1. How does user behavior differentiate between casual riders and members?